Snow removal and snow emergency information

 Snow emergency hotline: 952-563-8768

 A snow emergency is called automatically whenever snow in excess of three inches has fallen, and may be called by City staff when conditions are warranted.
 The snow emergency remains in effect until the end of the snow event and resulting plowing activities.

 During a snow emergency, a parking ban is in effect.
-Cars may not be parked on the street until the street has been plowed full width.
+Vehicles may not be parked on the street until the street has been plowed full width.

 A parking ban is in effect in Bloomington when the City of Bloomington declares a snow emergency.